Skip to main content

 Migrate from Tavily to fastCRW — Search API Migration Guide

 Migrate from Tavily search API to fastCRW POST /v1/search. fastCRW search averaged 880 ms across a 100-query benchmark, and adds scrape, crawl, and map.
-Param mapping table, before/after code, and honest gaps (BYOK-only answer synthesis, no domain filters).
+Full param mapping table and before/after code included.

 Published